RiftValleySoftware/RVS_MaskButton/Sources/RVS_MaskButton/RVS_MaskButton.docc/RVS_MaskButton.md

 |:----:|
 |![Figure 15](Figure-15.png)|

-We will exmaine each of the highlighted sections, below.
+We will examine each of the highlighted sections, below.

 ##### The RVS_MaskButton Controls